 In The Elements of Eloquence, Mark Forsyth makes a bold claim: “Shakespeare was not a genius.”
 Come again?
 “He was, without the distant shadow of a doubt, the most wonderful writer who ever breathed.
 But not a genius.
 No angels handed him his lines, no fairies proofread for him.
 Instead, he learnt techniques, he learnt tricks, and he learnt them well.”2Mark Forsyth, The Elements of Eloquence: Secrets of the Perfect Turn of Phrase (New York: Penguin Books, 2014)

-Reading skills precede writing skills.
-There’s really no shortcut to developing first-rate writing skills; if you want your student to write well, your student must first read well.
+Furthermore, reading skills precede writing skills.
+There’s no shortcut to developing first-rate writing skills; thus, if you want your student to write well, your student must first read well.
+Also, many literary techniques, tropes, and archetypes originate from classic literature, and a reader of the classics can put these to use in their own writings.

 If you want your student to understand our culture, your student must first understand the classics.